Got Red Mite in Your Hen House? These products will help...

 Other Uses

 DE works brilliantly to get on top of pesky ants, bedbugs, silverfish, cockroaches, and other annoying small insects.
-However, can be detrimental to bees and many of our friendly good bugs.
-So, please be mindful where you use it.
+However, can be detrimental many of our friendly good bugs.
+So, please be mindful where you use it and how you use it.
 Keep it to the hen house and dust bathing bowls.

 Kills bedbugs